Skip to main content

 usbipd attach --wsl --busid <BUSID> --auto-attach

-This keeps the device attached to WSL and automatically re-attaches if it resets or is replugged (useful for microcontrollers that reset on flash).
+This keeps the device attached to WSL and automatically re-attaches if it resets or is replugged.